Magnon spin capacitor

 where

 is the quantum magnon capacitance (converted to an integral in the thermodynamic limit) and

 is the mutual magnon capacitance.
-To make the system-size scaling explicit, we have expressed the interfacial coupling as $U^z=\A\,\U^z$, where $\A$ is the interfacial surface area of the ferromagnet and $\U^z$ is the interfacial coupling energy per surface area.
+Here we used the fact that, for sufficiently large systems, the interaction $U_{ij}^z$ is local and translationally invariant, such that we can write $U^z_0=\U^z/\A$, where $\A$ is the interfacial surface area of the ferromagnet and $\U^z$ is the interfacial coupling energy.
+We refer the reader to the supplementary material for more details regarding the area scaling.